-1) A sampler of Haiku: A set of Haiku which you might find enjoyable
+1) A sampler of Haiku: This links to a page of some of my haiku, which you might find enjoyable.

-3) Haiku Explored: An analysis of some basic elements of Haiku
+3) Haiku Explored: This links to a page a brief exploring some basic elements of haiku.

-4) Haiku Links: Are listed right below on this page
+4) Haiku Links: These are useful websites listed on this page.

 7) Yuki Teikei Haiku Society has their web site titled: "Young Leaves" The Yuki Teikei Haiku Society of the United States and Canada was founded in San Jose, California, in 1975 by Mr. Kiyoshi Tokutomi and Mrs. Kiyoko Tokutomi.
 The purpose of the founders was to nourish and foster the art of writing Haiku in English using the traditional guidelines developed by haiku poets in Japan, where haiku originated.

 8) Haiku Society of America The Haiku Society of America is a not-for-profit organization founded in 1968 to promote the writing and appreciation of haiku in English.
 Membership is open to all readers, writers, and students of haiku.

 The HSA has been meeting regularly since its inception and sponsors open lectures, workshops, readings, and contests.
 The HSA has a total of about 800 members around the country and overseas.